 You are responsible for ensuring that payment is received before the deadline.
 If your organisation is paying for your fees please ensure the appropriate person has a copy of your invoice.
 If your fees are being paid by a third party (for example a finance company) please contact firstname.lastname@example.org.

 We recommend that fees and levies are paid before 15 June to allow sufficient time for processing and the resolution of any issues.
 Credit card payments are usually processed instantly and will provide an immediate record to confirm that payment has been received.

 Lawyers and firm administrators will be able to download invoices for the upcoming practising year from the ‘Tax Invoices’ screen in Registry from late May.

 If you want your employer’s name to appear on the invoice instead of your name, select your work address as your preferred contact in the ‘Personal Details’ section.
 After approximately 10 minutes your employer’s name will appear on your invoice the next time you download this.

 The invoice becomes your receipt when it’s paid, we don’t issue a separate receipt.

-New practising certificates are in force on 1 July.
-Lawyers who have not renewed before this date are removed from the public register.
 Lawyers will be in breach of the Lawyers and Conveyancers Act 2006 if they continue to practise without a valid practising certificate.